 Check if your policy automatically renews

-While some insurers will tell you that your policy
+While some insurers will tell you before you buy your

-statement (PDS) and renewal notices.
-So when you're
+and renewal notices.
+So, when you're purchasing insurance, if

 Read ASIC's media release about our

 review of car insurers that automatically renew annual insurance